zuri-training/Feedback-Repo/README.md

 * Choice on Storage

-The use of mongodb in other to handle quick reliable data accesa and to aid performance
+The use of mongodb in other to handle quick reliable data access and to aid performance

 Tech Stack
 -Client: